jd28/Solstice/docs/index.rst

 ``examples/core_combat_engine.lua``, just be aware that that code is atypical in that it’s written for the highest performance possible.

-There are also other projects similar to this: nwnx_jvm, nwnx_ruby, nwnx_lua.
-So if you like the idea but not Lua or the implementation, there are other options.

 Status
 ------